 - Click Save.

-Your target ROAS is the average conversion value (for example, revenue) you'd like to get for each dollar you spend on ads.
-Try setting a target ROAS based on the historical conversion value per cost data for the ad groups or campaigns you'd like to apply this strategy to.
-As a rule of thumb, look into the average conversion value divided by cost from the last 4 weeks.
+Your Target ROAS is the average conversion value (for example, revenue) you'd like to get for each dollar you spend on ads.
+Try setting a Target ROAS based on the historical conversion value per cost data for the ad groups or campaigns you'd like to apply this strategy to.
+As a general rule, look into the average conversion value divided by cost from the last 4 weeks.

-Keep in mind that the target ROAS you set may influence the conversion volume you get.
+Keep in mind that the Target ROAS you set may influence the conversion volume you get.
 For example, setting a target that's too high may limit the amount of traffic your ads get.
 Learn more About Target ROAS bidding

 - Consider giving the bid strategy 15 days to run before you evaluate its performance.
 Allowing this time to pass gives the strategy time to adapt.